Daily Jobs › Fun 😂

 UK

-In the UK, you may be eligible for Disability Living Allowance (DLA), Personal Independence Payment (PIP), or attendance allowance and still be able to work.
-These benefits are not income testing and are not related to hours employed.
+• You may be eligible for Disability Living Allowance (DLA), Personal Independence Payment (PIP), or attendance allowance while working.

 How Many Hours Can a Part-Time Employee Work Without Benefits?